 - When encrypted field values are included in email templates, they appear in plaintext to users with the "View Encrypted Data" permission.
-Otherwise, the running user's permissions determine whether the recipient sees plaintext or masked data. - Users without the "View Encrypted Data" permission can't send Stay-in-Touch requests. - Users without the "View Encrypted Data" permission can't send emails using Mass Email Contacts. - When the standard Email field is encrypted, email to Salesforce can't receive inbound emails.
+Otherwise, whether the recipient sees plaintext or masked data is determined by the running user's permissions. - Users without the "View Encrypted Data" permission can't send Stay-in-Touch requests. - Users without the "View Encrypted Data" permission can't send emails using Mass Email Contacts. - When the standard Email field is encrypted, Email to Salesforce can't receive inbound emails.